 A. I take a person-centered approach to therapy.
 This means that I hold to the core tenet taught by Carl Rogers that genuineness, empathy, and unconditional positive regard are essential elements of the therapeutic process and in helping individuals work through and solve their problems.
 I have learned through the years that what really counts is the here and the now — the past is over and the future is not here.
+In fact, the only moment that exists is this very one.
 Even so, as you move forward in your life’s journey, you may feel weighted down by the past, or maybe you feel just plain stuck.
 Knowing how to move forward, what to take with you into the future and what to leave behind, can seem a daunting task making that future look bleak or just too hard.

 Q. You say that you are a humanistic psychotherapist.
 What is humanistic psychology?

 A. The Association for Humanistic Psychology defines humanistic psychology as “a value orientation that holds a hopeful, constructive view of human beings and of their substantial capacity to be self-determining.
 It is guided by a conviction that intentionality and ethical values are strong psychological forces, among the basic determinants of human behavior.
 This conviction leads to an effort to enhance such distinctly human qualities as choice, creativity, the interaction of the body, mind and spirit, and the capacity to become more aware, free, responsible, life-affirming and trustworthy” (http://www.ahpweb.org).